 - This unit explores technologies, programming languages and environments that underpin the development of modern web applications.
 It builds on students' previous programming and data management experience to develop and demonstrate technologies in action.
 Topics and techniques evolve from year to year to stay at the technological front-end of the rapidly changing web and internet fields.
 Examples include historical milestones of the internet and web; client/server models; internet protocols; document standards; development environments; client-side, server-side programming; n-tiered application architectures; database access and abstraction; and open-source tools.

-- Students are able to (1) explain the key components that work together to enable the delivery of data and services on today's internet; (2) speak the 'language of the internet', understand the technologies behind the terms and how they fit together, and back this up with examples of hands-on programming experience; (3) develop web applications using client side and server side technologies.; and (4) explain and apply agile project methodologies.
+- Students are able to (1) explain the key components that work together to enable the delivery of data and services on today's internet; (2) understand the technologies behind the terms and how they fit together, and back this up with examples of hands-on programming experience; (3) develop web applications using client side and server side technologies.; and (4) explain and apply agile project methodologies.

 - Indicative assessments in this unit are as follows: (1) web application project; (2) mid-semester test; and (3) final examination.
 Further information is available in the unit outline.